getodk/docs/docs/collect-filling-forms.rst

 You can exit the form filling screen at any time by tapping your device's back button (:fa:`caret-left`).
 This will display a dialog with several options which can be configured in Collect's :ref:`protected access control settings <admin-settings>`:

-* :guilabel:`Discard form` discards this new filled form.
+* :guilabel:`Discard form` discards this filled form.
 This cannot be undone.
 * :guilabel:`Discard changes` discards all changes made since the form was last saved.
 This cannot be undone.
 * :guilabel:`Keep editing` returns to the form filling screen.
 * :guilabel:`Save as draft` saves all current values as draft and exits the form filling screen.
 Changes cannot be unsaved.